The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 In these assignments, you may encounter the following types of prompts:

 * Research a new topic and share your findings.
-* Explain a piece of syntax with examples and analogies.
 * Analyze a programming best practice and list its advantages and disadvantages.
+* Compare and contrast approaches for solving a problem and provide an argument in support of one.
+* Teach a piece of syntax or a concept with examples and analogies.

 Your intended audience should be someone with _some_ experience programming but who is still learning.
 As such, strive to be as clear and concise as possible.
 There is a fine balance between too much information and just enough but when in doubt, provide more details.
 Examples and analogies can often help!